Access to the Joetsu-Myoko region from Tokyo and other major Japanese cities is straightforward.

 When you arrive in Nagano:

-With the March 2015 extension of the Nagano Shinkansen to Kanazawa, and its renaming as the Hokuriku Shinkansen, the local line from Nagano Station to Myokokogen Station was privatized, making the transfer at Nagano Station a little more challenging.
-The slideshows below will help show you where you need to go on both the way to and returning from Myoko.
+With the March 2015 extension of the Nagano Shinkansen to Kanazawa, and its renaming as the Hokuriku Shinkansen, the local line from Nagano Station to Myokokogen Station was privatised, making the transfer at Nagano Station a little more challenging.

 If coming from Osaka, Kyoto and Nagoya

-At Nagano, basically follow the instructions above, except that you will exit once from the local train platforms, not the Shinkansen platforms, to purchase your ticket on the Shinano Tetsudo to Myokokogen Station.
+At Nagano, basically follow the instructions above, except that you may need to exit once from the local train platforms, not the Shinkansen platforms, to purchase your ticket on the Shinano Tetsudo to Myokokogen Station.

 From Myokokogen Station, through Nagano Station